 When your state of mind is generally optimistic, you're better able to handle everyday stress in a more constructive way.
 That ability may contribute to the widely observed health benefits of positive thinking.
 If you're tired of feeling out of control; if you're ready for something better, then now is the time to take control of your life.
 It's time to achieve your goals so you can flourish and thrive.

-Dr Matthew Woo specialises in EMDR (Eye Movement Desensitisation Reprocessing) therapy.
-He is the founder president of EMDR Singapore in 2010-2012 and has been a facilitator with the EMDR institute since 2011.
-He has also undertaken the Basic and Masters Level Training for EMDR therapy from 2007-2012.
-He is also the President of EMDR (Eye Movement Desensitisation Reprocessing) Asia, an organisation that upholds the standards and training of EMDR therapy across Asia.
-Dr Matthew Woo also uses CBT (cognitive behaviour therapy) to enhance the application of positive thinking and coping strategies in the application to problems related to mental health.
+Dr Matthew specialises in EMDR (Eye Movement Desensitisation Reprocessing) therapy.
+He is the founder president of EMDR Singapore in 2010-2012 and has been a facilitator with the EMDR Institute since 2011.
+He has also undertaken the Basic and Masters Level Training for EMDR therapy from 2007-2012 and is the President of EMDR (Eye Movement Desensitisation Reprocessing) Asia, an organisation that upholds the standards and training of EMDR therapy across Asia.
+Dr Matthew also uses CBT (Cognitive Behaviour Therapy) to enhance the application of positive thinking and coping strategies in the application to problems related to mental health.
 He continues to teach at the National University of Singapore on the Psychotherapy program as an Adjunct A/Prof.

 Connect with Dr Matthew on his website, Facebook or LinkedIn.